ItsEdwardCap7/edwardcapuyan007/readme.md

 - 📫 How to reach me?
 Use my email: edwardcapuyan07@outlook.com for inquiries.
 - 😄 Pronouns: he/him/his (I am a male student)
 - ⚡ Fun fact: My dad taught me how to use a computer back in 2020.
+- I'm still a beginner, by the way :)